sergiogonzalezc/FrontEndPermissions/README.md

 docker image build -t frontendchallenge:1.0 .

-- [3] Get the "GUID" of "Docker for Desktop Windows".
+- [3] Get the "GUID" from "Docker for Desktop Windows" image list.

-- [4] Create a container from the previously created image:
+- [4] Create a container from the image previously created:

-docker container create --name frontendpermissions-container -p 8082:8081 GUID
+  **docker container create --name frontendpermissions-container -p 8082:8081 GUID**

 - [5] Start the container:
-docker container start frontendpermissions-container
+  **docker container start frontendpermissions-container**

 - [6] The container should be started on port 8082, for example: Open the browser at http://localhost:8082/ you should see the website.